ludiazv/borosRF2/README.md

 __NRF24L01 / NRF24L01+__ radios are a low-cost way to go wireless for limited resource Hardware such micro-controllers or small computer.
-This radios are popular among in the sensor arena and typical arduino(AVR), STM  or other mcu projects to interact with other sensors or devices. __Boros RF2__ enable to integrate this kind of devices and DYI projects with regular computers running linux and high-level development technologies like ruby ,python or nodejs.
-OIT/SmartHome frameworks such Node-RED, MySensors, OpenHab,... also support NRF24L01 radios integrate sensors and actuators.
+This radios are popular among in the sensor arena and typical arduino(AVR), STM  or other mcu projects to interact with other sensors or devices. __Boros RF2__ enable to integrate this kind of devices and DYI projects with regular computers running linux or Windows 10 and high-level development technologies like ruby ,python or nodejs.
+OIT/SmartHome frameworks such Node-RED, MySensors, OpenHab, AdafruitIO, AzureIoT... also support NRF24L01 radios integrate sensors and actuators.

 ![image](https://github.com/ludiazv/borosRF2/blob/master/media/all.jpg?raw=true)